boygao1992/ADTplayground/purescript-record-format_purescript-kushiyaki_experiment/README.md

     - `Record :: # Type -> Type` (under `Prim`)
       - following the naming convention, this can be called `RProxy`
       - we do have `RProxy` under `Type.Row` (`purescript-typelevel-prelude`)
+        - but its data constructor is a simple no-argument constructor `RProxy`
+          - so it's purpose is sorely carrying the type
+        - while `Record`'s data constructor is richer and contains all the key-value pairs at value level
   - `RowList`, RowList `kind`
     - `RLProxy :: RowList -> Type`
   - `Foreign import kind`